 Moynihan Train Hall is open and in this humble Chief Experience Officer‘s opinion, it is good.
-The renderings we saw for years became a reality on New Years Day when the spacious 255,000-square foot hall was opened to the public.
+Designed by Skidmore, Owings & Merrill, the renderings we saw for years became a reality on New Years Day when the spacious 255,000-square foot hall was opened to the public.
 The Art Deco clock was the first welcome surprise.
 The timepiece, designed by Peter Pennoyer Architects, was not on an any of the original renderings but now hangs as an homage to the concourse clock in the old Penn station and the beloved opaline-faced clock in Grand Central Terminal.
 Train travelers finally have a clear and definable meeting spot on the west side.

 Clock in Moynihan Station by Peter Pennoyer